Interview with Geoffrey Keith “Geoff” Pullum – a British-American linguist specialising in the study of English

 2. Why did you start learning the foreign language?
 Was it compulsory, or did you have any other motivation?

 It was a compulsory part of the high school curriculum.
 I had no other reason to pick French.

 3. What was the most difficult for you to learn?
-What is the best way according to you to learn a language?
+What is the best way to learn a language according to you?

 The hardest thing for me was to learn about grammar and phonetics without having any of it properly explained in the way someone would explain a subject scientifcally.
 I know now that what I needed was a linguist’s introduction, but back then I didn’t know what linguistics was.

 4. Did you like learning a foreign language?
 Why yes?
 Why not?

 I didn’t really like anything about being in school.
 I was a bad student, I did not pay a lot of attention, and I did not work hard.
 It is surprising I learned as much as I did.